ash-berry/easy_html_emails/README.md

 to inline your CSS into your HTML along with the rest of the build process.

-More information you could find  here [Foundation for Emails framework](http://foundation.zurb.com/emails).
+You can find more information here [Foundation for Emails framework](http://foundation.zurb.com/emails).